 A two-stage unit can operate at a high or low speed.
 The gentle circulation of warm air in the low stage allows your home’s indoor temperatures to remain constant when the temperature is mild.
 You can use the higher speed when heating needs increase.
 In systems with variable speed motors, greater energy efficiency levels can be achieved.
 However, you will need to work with your contractor to ensure that you find the system that is ideal for your home.

 Which System Is Right for My Home?

 An HVAC professional should calculate your home’s heating load to determine proper system sizing.
 Many factors will impact the suitability of one system over another.
 Your budget will also play a role in determining which system is best for your needs.
 Bryant’s Perfect Heat systems provide high and low stages for adaptive heating based on climate conditions.

 You can earn tax credits on eligible furnaces.
 In addition, with two-stage furnaces, a homeowner can recover much of the investment in a new system through lower utility costs.
 In just four to five years, most two-stage systems pay for themselves.
 At the same time, you can expect your new unit to last approximately 15 years.

-Climate Master Mechanical offers comprehensive heating services.
+Climate Master Mechanical Contractors, Inc. offers comprehensive heating services.
 You may contact us at 888-376-2450 for furnace maintenance for commercial and residential systems.